wilcockj/SnakeLED/README.md

 # SnakeLED
-My version of Snake implemented with an Arduino using the FastLED library to drive the leds When you start the program there is an intro much like a Gameboy or DS intro and then the Game starts and is currently programmed to be controlled by a joystick on a breadboard.
+My version of Snake implemented with an Arduino using the FastLED library to drive the leds.
+When the program is started there is an intro much like a Gameboy or DS intro and then the Game starts.
+The Snake version works just as you would expect it to, without any death from walls and the ability to "teleport" to the other side when you hit a wall.
+You will die if you hit yourself.

+This board is currently wired to be controlled by a joystick on a breadboard.

+The 10x10 LED array was purchased in raw parts form and each part was soldered by hand by myself